polyipseity/information/special/academia/HKUST/COMP 2633/pwn 101_ binary and buffer overflow.md

 What is a memory model?
 It refers to how {{memory in a program is modelled by the OS}}.
 In {{the good o' days of computing}}, memory address is {{really the address of the physical memory}}.
 But modern OSes do not do that.
 One of the many reasons is security: {{consider that the physical memory is shared by all processes, it is insecure for one process to be able to access the memory of any other process, e.g. a password manager}}.

-Instead, modern OSes has the concept of {{virtual memory}}.
+Instead, modern OSes has the concept of {{virtual memory}}, which is managed by {{a hardware called the memory management unit (MMU)}}.
 To any single process, it looks like {{there is still a "physical" memory}}, but {{the OS maps different parts of the "physical" memory to different parts of the actual physical memory, or even files on storage devices}}!
-Some parts {{may not be mapped (unmapped) at all, and accessing them will likely crash the program}}.
+Some parts {{may not be mapped (unmapped) at all, and accessing them will likely crash the program  (receive `SIGSEGV` signal)}}.
 The mapping is {{usually private to a single process, that is, that mapping is only used by that process and no other processes}}.
 This is {{good for security as a process can only access the memory of itself but not other processes}}.

 However, further knowledge memory model is {{not exactly important in basic pwn}}.
 All one needs to know is that {{parts of memory in a program are mapped to different parts of the actual physical memory or some files on storage devices}}.

 ### memory mapping

 For pwn, it is more important to know {{the typical memory mapping for a process}}.
-We will learn about {{5 mappings, in the order of low (small) address to high (large) address: text segment, data segment, BSS segment, heap, and stack}}.
+A memory mapping is {{called a segment, not to be confused with sections, as a segment can contain multiple sections}}.
+We will learn about {{4 segments, in the order of low (small) address to high (large) address: read-execute segment, read-write segment, heap, and stack}}.
 There may {{or may not be unmapped space in between the segments}}.
-Ignoring those space, {{text segment, data segment, BSS segment, and heap are very close together}}.
+Ignoring those space, {{read-execute segment, read-write segment, and heap are very close together}}.
 The heap {{can dynamically grow upwards (increasing address) at runtime}}, while others {{usually cannot grow}}.
 The stack {{is very close to the highest address and can dynamically grow downwards (decreasing address) at runtime}}.

-The meanings of the 5 segments are:
+The meanings of the 4 segments are:

-- text segment ::: Despite its name, it contains the code of the program.
-It usually corresponds to the `.text` and `.rodata` (read-only data) section in assembly.
+- read-execute segment ::: The segment that the program can read from and execute code on it.
+It usually contains the ELF header, `.rodata` (read-only data) and `.text` (code) sections in assembly.
-- data segment ::: It contains _initialized_ global or static variables.
-It usually corresponds to the `.data` section in assembly.
-- BSS segment ::: It is a segment reserved for _uninitialized_ global or static variables to be initialized by the program.
-It usually corresponds to the `.bss` section in assembly.
-All modern OSes zero-initialize this segment (all data in the segment is initially zero).
+- read-write segment ::: The segment that the program and read from and write to.
+It usually contains the `.bss` and `.data` sections in assembly.
 - heap ::: It contains memory allocated at runtime.
 Usually, it is allocated for manual memory management (e.g. `malloc`, `new`).
 It grows upwards (increasing address).
 - stack ::: It also contains memory allocated at runtime, but for small data (e.g., local variables) and also function-related data.
 Usually, it is allocated for automatic memory management (e.g. local variables).
 It grows downwards (decreasing address).

+Note that the `.rodata` (read-only data) section is located on the read-execute segment.
+This means {{the program can execute the data in `.rodata` section as code, which makes it less secure}}.
+The linkers of some newer Linux distributions {{add an additional one or two read segments (the program can only read from it) for the ELF header and `.rodata` section to improve security}}.

 ## executable and linkable format